apache/flink/docs/content/docs/deployment/elastic_scaling.md

 ### Usage

-The following configuration parameters need to be set:
+The following configuration parameter need to be set:

 - `jobmanager.scheduler: adaptive`: Change from the default scheduler to adaptive scheduler
-- `cluster.declarative-resource-management.enabled` Declarative resource management must be enabled (enabled by default).

 The behavior of Adaptive Scheduler is configured by [all configuration options containing `adaptive-scheduler`]({{< ref "docs/deployment/config">}}#advanced-scheduling-options) in their name.